 I currently wear the following as standard:

-- Head: Catwa – Daniel (1st preference), Lelutka – Andrea (2nd preference) and Catwa – Shaheen (3rd preference).
-I also own several other mesh heads, including Catwa – Stanley.
+- Head: Catwa – Daniel or Skell (1st preference), Lelutka – Andrea (2nd preference) and Catwa – Shaheen (3rd preference).
+I also own several other mesh heads, including all Catwa Bento heads.

-- Body: Slink – Physique (1st preference) and Belleza – Jake (2nd preference).
-I also own Signature – Gianni.
+- Body: Slink – Physique (1st preference) and Signature Gianni (2nd preference).
+I also own Signature Geralt and Belleza Jake.

 - Hands: Slink – Dynamic Bento hands (1st preference) and Vista – Prohand Bento hands (Slink male fit) (2nd preference).
 I can also wear rings etc rigged for Signature Gianni and Geralt.

-Therefore, when it comes to appliers I would prefer Slink/Belleza/Catwa/Omega/Lelutka compatible ones, and for mesh clothing fits I would prefer Slink or Belleza (although Signature fit clothing also works for Belleza, even though I rarely wear the Signature body).
+Therefore, when it comes to appliers I would prefer Slink/Signature/Catwa/Omega/Lelutka compatible ones, and for mesh clothing fits I would prefer Slink or Signature.

 If you send me a restrictive note about exactly how I should blog your items, then I will politely decline.
 If, for example, you require that I show every single item in every single colour (or every single tone of a skin) then you have clearly not bothered to check out my blog, because that’s not the way I work.
 I’m not a promo blog; I’m (mainly) a style blog.
 I will pick the items that work best for my style and my avatar from any samples that are sent to me, and I will include those in a post.